nlebeck/game-video-manager/README.md

 on.
 You can change `DELETE_LOCAL_VIDEOS` from "no" to "yes" if you want the script to delete videos from your local folder after it uploads them to cloud storage.

+## Usage

+These usage instructions are also specific to the current version of this script that uses OneDrive for storage.

+1. Record video while playing a game, the way you normally do.

+2. After you're done with the game, double-click `upload-videos.py` to run the script.
+Look at the text output to see what it's doing.
+If the script crashes, copy-paste the output and email it to me.

+3. Look at the OneDrive icon in your taskbar and wait for the uploaded videos to finish syncing.
+Once they're done syncing, you can go into the shared OneDrive folder, right-click on video files, and select "Free up space" if you want to free up space on your local disk.